 Another way effective leaders give their team a boost is by providing professional development or personal growth opportunities.
 That might be on-the-job mentoring or shadowing.
 Or you might spring for unlimited access to formal online or in-person educational courses to help them in their current role and elevate their overall skill set.

 Offer flexible work hours, extra vacation (or even unlimited vacation), standing desks, ergonomic chairs, the ability to work from home, and other benefits.
 Perks like these matter more to some employees than a higher salary, especially those maintaining a fine balance between their professional and personal lives.

 Be sure to revisit your perks and benefits regularly too.
 Something that was enticing a year ago might not be anymore.
 Working remotely and home office credits have become prized perks recently, while they may have been passed over as unnecessary many years ago.

-In fact, around the world, work schedule flexibility is one of the top three reasons people are motivated to make a career change.
-And a Yale study showed that gig workers (in this case, taxi drivers) would not trade their flexible work schedules for less than twice their current pay.
+A Yale study showed that gig workers (in this case, taxi drivers) would not trade their flexible work schedules for less than twice their current pay.
+A 2022 American Opportunity Survey found that 87 percent of U.S. workers would choose a flexible work-from-home arrangement if their employer offered it.

 9. Encourage Camaraderie

 It’s one thing for you to be likable to your employees and something else for them to like one another.
 As a team leader, you have a lot of control over how colleagues relate to one another.
 It certainly starts with establishing a company culture and valuing respect, but it can evolve into something special if you create the conditions for employees to build relationships on their own.